-Let us discuss which is better in the following subsections.
+Here, I’ll discuss which is better.
 Let’s dive right in!

-There is no doubt that an audio interface produces a clearer and more accurate audio quality than a standalone USB microphone.
+There’s no doubt that an audio interface produces clearer and more accurate audio than a standalone USB microphone.

 An audio interface has a higher sound quality than USB microphones.

-An audio interface is designed to take analog audio input from a microphone – whether that is a condenser, an XLR mic, or other types of mic.
+An audio interface is designed to take analog audio input from a microphone – whether you’re using a condenser, an XLR mic, or other types of mic.

 After the audio input is received by the audio interface, it converts what it receives into a signal that a computer recognizes.

-When it comes to USB mics, the microphone tries hard to imitate the input to form the same output, but its capacity falls short.
+When it comes to USB mics, the microphone tries hard to convert the input to form the same output, but its capacity and audio quality fall short.

 However, an audio interface has the ability to mirror the analog audio from a microphone and turn it into a professional-quality digital sound.